Starting a business in Thailand: your gateway to ASEAN and beyond

 Treaty of Amity company

-The U.S.-Thailand Treaty of Amity offers advantages for American investors, allowing them to bypass FBA limits on foreign ownership and own 100% of a Thai company.
+The U.S. - Thailand Treaty of Amity offers advantages for American investors, allowing them to bypass FBA limits on foreign ownership and own 100% of a Thai company.
 Amity companies operate on nearly the same terms as Thai-owned entities.
 However, entry into certain sectors such as land ownership, inland transportation and banking remains restricted.

 51% Thai company

 A 51% Thai company (or Thai-majority company) is often used to bypass FBA restrictions, allowing foreign investors to access restricted sectors like retail and tourism without an FBL.
-While this approach provides for a faster and more cost-effective setup, it is also risky due the fact that nominee arrangements are illegal under Thai law and that other arrangements (for example, maintaining operational control by using preferential share structures to secure majority voting rights) may fall in grey areas of the Foreign Business Act.
+While this approach provides for a faster and more cost-effective setup, it is also risky due the fact that nominee arrangements are illegal under Thai law and that other arrangements (for example, maintaining operational control by using preferential share structures to secure majority voting rights) may fall in grey areas of the FBA.
 Such legal risks can warrant obtaining a legal opinion from a Thai lawyer.

 Foreign branch office